Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-R1: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE TRIP COMPUTER MODULE AND THE EATC MODULE FOR AN OPEN
+R1: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE TRIP COMPUTER MODULE AND THE EATC MODULE FOR OPEN CIRCUIT

 • Is the measured resistance less than 2 ohms in both cases?